plasmadancom/Raspberry-Pi-Relay-APA102-LED-Controller/README.md

 Parts list: https://goo.gl/5SdG7h

+Alternatively you can buy a PCB or complete controller from myself.
+Contact me on AV Forums [here](https://www.avforums.com/members/plasma-dan.314603/).

 ## Just The Basics

 If all you want is LED control via Raspberry Pi, you can do this without a PCB.
 The circuit diagram below shows how to connect APA102 LEDs to a Raspberry Pi using a [74AHCT125 - Quad Level-Shifter](https://www.adafruit.com/product/1787).
 You will still need an LED driver to power the LEDs.
 The LEDs must share a common-ground with the Raspberry Pi & LED driver.